HugoxSaraiva/lgcommander/README.md

       -V, --version         show program's version number and exit -H HOST, --host HOST  IP address or FQDN of device.
 Use the special value "scan" for a mulicast request for TVs in your LAN.
+                            "scan" will also be used if this parameter was omitted.
-      -p PORT, --port PORT  TCP port (default is 8080) -P {roap,hdcp}, --protocol {roap,hdcp}
+      -p PORT, --port PORT  TCP port (default is 8080).
+      -P {roap,hdcp}, --protocol {roap,hdcp}
                             Protocol to use.
 Currently ROSP and HDCP are supported.
 Default is HDCP.
       -k PAIRING_KEY, --pairing-key PAIRING_KEY
-                            Pairing key of your TV.This key is shown on request on the screen and does only change if you factory reset your TV.
+                            Pairing key of your TV.
+This key is shown on request on the screen and does only change if you factory reset your TV.
       -c COMMAND, --command COMMAND
                             Send just a single command and exit.